apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    option is combined with the cache key at cache lookup time.
    Changing this value has the effect of an instantaneous, zero-cost cache purge since it will cause all subsequent cache keys to change.
-Since this is an overrideable configuration, it can be used to purge the entire cache, or just a specific :file:`remap.config` rule.
+Since this is an overridable configuration, it can be used to purge the entire cache, or just a specific :file:`remap.config` rule.